oven-lab/tuya_cloud_map_extractor/README.md

 # Tuya cloud vaccum map extractor
-This intergraion extracts and exposes live maps from tuya laser vaccums into Home Assistant.
+This integration extracts and exposes live maps from tuya laser vaccums into Home Assistant.

 ## Disclaimer
 This is my first Home Assistant integration, so if things go terribly wrong, please create an issue so i can learn from and fix it.